jiaoshuntian/ivory-operator/docs/content/tutorial/administrative-tasks.md

 the ivorycluster spec are rolled out to the Ivory cluster.
 While paused, no statuses are updated other than the "Progressing" condition.

-To resume reconciliation of a Ivory cluster, you can either set `spec.paused` to `false` or remove the setting from your manifest.
+To resume reconciliation of an Ivory cluster, you can either set `spec.paused` to `false` or remove the setting from your manifest.

 ## Rotating TLS Certificates